jwalton/gh-find-current-pr/README.md

 from the context via `${{ github.event.number }}`, but unfortunately this information does not seem to be readily available for a `push` event.
-This action sends a request to GitHub to find the PR associated with the current SHA, and returns it in the `pr` output.
+This action sends a request to GitHub to find the PR associated with the current SHA, and returns it in the `pr` output.  `pr` will be an empty string if there is no PR.

 ## Usage